Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you wrestle a coding problem for hours,  Google it.
-Seriously.
-You're not the first genius to encounter this particular brand of digital frustration.
-Chances are, someone's already written the solution (and maybe even a witty Stack Overflow answer about it).
-Save yourself the existential dread, and let the internet be your sensei.
+- **"Comment your code like you're explaining it to a grumpy, sleep-deprived vampire.
+Be precise, be thorough, and for the love of all that is holy, be clear.
+Future you (and anyone else who dares touch your code) will thank you."**

 ---

-### 📅 Last Updated: 2025-03-26 01:21
+### 📅 Last Updated: 2025-03-26 08:23

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!